Close

 Riven Mods: These unique, entirely randomized Mods are one of the ultimate ways to customize your combat style and alter your Arsenal.
 Whereas most Mods come with preset stats, a Riven Mod can provide wide-ranging positives (and negatives) to any Weapon in the game.

-Additionally, different Weapons come with higher and lower “Dispositions.”
-The higher a Weapon’s Disposition, the more likely it is to provide a massive positive with fewer negatives.
-So there’s always room to experiment and try new equipment!
+Additionally, different Weapons come with higher and lower Riven Dispositions.
+The higher a Weapon’s Riven Disposition, the more likely it is to provide a higher stats (both positive and negative).
+Weapons that are less popular with the Warframe community tend to have higher Riven Dispositions, so there’s always room to experiment and try new equipment!

-You can earn Rivens every week as a potential reward for Sorties, or purchase them from Palladino in Iron Wake on Earth using Riven Slivers.
+You can earn Rivens every day as a potential reward for Sorties, or purchase them every week from Palladino in Iron Wake on Earth using Riven Slivers.
 These are commonly dropped by Eximus enemies and in Requiem Relics.
 However you acquire a Riven Mod, you’ll typically need to “unveil” its properties by completing an in-game challenge listed on the Mod itself.

 Umbra Mods: These are more advanced versions of existing Mods that grant increased effect when equipped together.
 For example, equipping both “Umbral Vitality” and “Umbral Intensify” at the same time will boost the effect of both Mods compared to wearing just one at a time.